hrmts/validate/README.md

 validate.checkYear("s2", undefined, 2015); // { isValid: false, message: "Year must be a Integer" }
 ```

-- **isAfter(toDate, fromDate = { day: 1, month: 1, year: 0 }, endDate=todaysDate )** - lets say you have two dates, a from and a to date. this is validation that to date is not lesser than from date.
+- **isAfter(toDate, fromDate = { day: 1, month: 1, year: 0 }, endDate=todaysDate )** - lets say you have two dates, a from and a to date. this is validation that to date is not less than from date.
 This function just calls `isDate(toDate, fromDate, toDate);`.

 - **isBefore(fromDate, toDate = todaysDate, startDate = { day: 1, month: 1, year: 0 } )** - lets say you have two dates, a from and a to date. this is validation that from date is not greater than to date.